kevinboone/vlc-server/docs/SERVER_FAQ.md

 _Does the quick scan detect changed tags?_

 Only if the timestamp of the file has been updated.

+_How can I see the progress of the media scanner?_

+The web interface and the console interface both display the number of files scanned.
+When neither is saying 'NNN files scanned', the scanner has finished.
+For more information you can log into the vlc-server host and watch the scanner's output in the system log.

+_Can I use vlc-server to play audio whilst it is scanning media?_

+To some extent, yes.
+However, I haven't gone to any great lengths to make this work.
+If any operation in the server requires the media database, and it's locked by the media scanner, you'll get an error message -- the operation won't retry.
+Of course, you can try it again manually, and it might work next time.

 _Does `vlc-server` support gapless playback?_